A husband wants to know the impact of choosing self-employment

 Naturally, there is a great deal of speculation within this model.
 We have to speculate Hector's earnings over a long period of time.
 However, by comparing the Base Plan to the self-employment What-If plan, Hector and Maria see that considering self-employment is a reasonable and plausible option.
 What Hector loses in employer benefits he makes up for in salary, even after he considers that he must pay higher employment taxes and contribute more to his own retirement plan.
 He will also have a slightly better Social Security benefit when he retires using the "self-employed" plan.

-Every household economy is unique, and MaxiFi software will help you to explore many options.
+Every household economy is unique, and MaxiFi software will help you to explore many options while financial planning for self employment.
 But most importantly, you are not comparing "theories" or "rules of thumb," you are using accurate numbers to compare the real, annual impact on your living standard.